 There is lots of information and support available online for parents/carers concerned about this subject or if you know someone who is at risk:

 The Daughters of Eve website helps to raise awareness of this issue and

 sign-posts those affected by it to supportive services.
 See below.

 The NSPCC has detailed advice on how to spot the signs, symptoms and effects of FGM and provides support for people who are concerned about a child or who have been affected themselves.
 See below.

 If you have concerns that a child you know is at risk of serious harm through Abuse or Neglect it is important that you report your worries to the correct agency.

 The link below will direct you to Sandwell Council's Social Service page, which tells you how to report a concern.

 You can also report you concerns to the NSPCC who will offer you support and advice if you are feeling worried about a child’s safety.
 See below.

-Below is the link to the Sandwell Safeguarding Board.
-Sandwell Safeguarding Children Board (SSCB) is a statutory board which has been set up as part of the Every Child Matters government reforms.
-SSCB ensures that all organisations that work with children work together to keep children and young people safe from harm.
-SSCB undertakes this role through providing training, the development of policies and procedures and awareness raising.
+Below is the link to the Sandwell Children's Safeguarding Partnership.
+Sandwell Children's Safeguarding Partnership (SCSP) is a statutory board which has been set up as part of the Every Child Matters government reforms.
+SCSP ensures that all organisations that work with children work together to keep children and young people safe from harm.
+SCSP undertakes this role through providing training, the development of policies and procedures and awareness raising.